Business Jet Destination Guide: Abu Dhabi

 Abu Dhabi is the capital of the United Arab Emirates (UAE) and attracts considerable business aviation traffic.
 The UAE is probably the easiest and least restrictive region in the Middle East in terms of business aircraft permit requirements.
 We hear of few issues with landing permit requests or revisions for this area.
 Still, it’s crucial to ensure that any information/documentation submitted with permit requests is correct and valid, as this will help avoid permit delays.

 Here is what you need to know:

-Abu Dhabi has two GA airport options – OMAA and Bateen (OMAD).
+Abu Dhabi has two GA airport options – Abu Dhabi International Airport (OMAA) and Bateen (OMAD).
 Both are 24-hour airports of entry (AOEs), located close to the city center, complete with fixed-base operators (FBOs) and full GA support services.
 OMAA is the scheduled commercial hub airport, while OMAD is more focused on business aviation.
 Abu Dhabi does not currently have Stage 2 noise restrictions.
 There are no airport restrictions in place in terms of operating APUs on the ramp.